Castux/SnakeEyes/docs.md

 ### plot_cdf(die1 [, label1], die2 [, label2], ...)

 Similar to `plot` for multiple dice, but plots the cumulative distributions instead (probabilities of outcomes lower than or equal).
-Cannot be used with boolean-valued dice.
+Cannot be used with non numerical dice.

 Alternatively, the function can take a single table argument containing the dice and labels.

 ### plot_cdf2(die1 [, label1], die2 [, label2], ...)

 Similar to `plot` for multiple dice, but plots the opposite cumulative distributions instead (probabilities of outcomes greater than or equal).
-Cannot be used with boolean-valued dice.
+Cannot be used with non numerical dice.

 Alternatively, the function can take a single table argument containing the dice and labels.